Aditya-galaxy/client-ms/README.md

 # Client Management System

 A simple client management system built with Python and MySQL.
-The application provides functionality to manage client records including adding, modifying, deleting, and searching records from the MySQL database.
+The application provides functionality to manage client records using CRUD operations to the MySQL database.
 It also includes data visualization capabilities using charts.

 ## Features